 T'Bring did not seems to understand what had happened, or to have experienced any significant duration since Hir disappearance all those years before!
 SHe had wandered in, and according to Hir account, wandered back out after a short time.
 Only it was more than twenty years later, at least in my timeline.

 These are the kind of enigmas of time that living in the Taj exposed me to and I no longer felt bewildered by what I failed to understand.

-Really I got no consolation for the disappearance of Henry from the strangely evocative, haunting image of poor T'Bring chuffing and tweeting along on Hir one leg and waving her tentacles with all three eyes lifted high.
+Truly I got no consolation for the disappearance of Henry from the strangely evocative, haunting image of poor T'Bring chuffing and tweeting along on Hir one leg and waving her tentacles with all three eyes lifted high on their stalks.